rodmonic/DragonWoodAI/README.md

   - 1.0 of the card is available and selected for attack
   - 0.0 otherwise

-- All players current points - encoded as a vector of length 4 with each element represented as the players score / 50 to get it within the rangel \[0,1\]
+- All players current points - encoded as a vector of length 4 with each element represented as the players score / 50 to get it within the range \[0,1\]

 - Context on how far into the game you are - encoded as a vector of length 2.